-Partners for Sight is dedicated to increasing the self-reliance and dignity of blind and visually impaired persons.
+Partners for Sight is dedicated to improving the lives of blind and visually impaired people.
 We believe these individuals should have the tools and resources necessary to lead independent, productive lives.
 Through our support of non-profit organizations that share this philosophy, we’re making the world easier to navigate for thousands of people, every day.

 If you’re an organization seeking funding, take a look at our GRANTS page.

 If you serve visually impaired populations and would like to see the grants we have provided over the past couple of years, please go to OUR PARTNERS page.

 If you are visually impaired or love someone who is, and they love to read, please visit our SUBSCRIBE page.

 If you need resources and information to help cope with vision loss, you will find resources and information to help cope with vision loss at VISIONAWARE .

 Learn more about ways you can SUPPORT our efforts in bringing a higher quality of life to the blind and visually impaired.

 All donations to Partners for Sight are fully tax-deductible to the extent permitted by law.